0

 Collaborative Water Sharing Agreements

-Collaborative Water sharing agreements include a variety of approaches such as option agreements and short-term leases to meet various water supply needs in ways that minimize permanent reductions in irrigated agriculture and associated socio-economic and ecological externalities.
+Collaborative water sharing agreements include a variety of approaches such as option agreements and short-term leases to meet various water supply needs in ways that minimize permanent reductions in irrigated agriculture and associated socio-economic and ecological externalities.
 They can be used to meet a variety of water supply needs including drought recovery, environmental and recreational flow, groundwater sustainability, and compact compliance.

 The Colorado Water Conservation Board continues to provide both financial and technical support to encourage the development and implementation of collaborative water sharing agreements.

-CWCB Releases ATM Status Report
+2020 ATM Status Report

 CWCB, in partnership with WestWater Research, the Colorado Water Center at Colorado State University, and J-U-B Engineers, recently completed a status assessment of progress made on alternative transfer methods, now referred to as Collaborative Water Sharing Agreements (CWSA).
 The status assessment report also provides a framework for the continuing development of CWSAs in Colorado to reduce the socio-economic and environmental impacts of more traditional water transfers and to support various Colorado Water Plan goals.